Sophia Antipolis: Naming

 Sophia Antipolis is named after Sophie Glikman-Toumarkine, the wife of French Senator Pierre Laffitte, founder of the park, and incidentally, Sophia, the Greek word for wisdom, and Antipolis, the ancient (Greek) name of a nearby seaside town Antibes.
 Many of the roads within the technology park have Greek names.
 There is a giant sculptured Greek urn as a centre-piece on one of the roundabouts.

 The park is also termed a "technopole".

 History

 Gérald Hanning was the consultant advisor to the DATAR for this industrial/scientific complex created 1970 to 1984.

 French Senator Pierre Laffitte conceived the idea of Sophia Antipolis, calling for decentralization and "rural branch of the capital".

+In 2016, the Mouratoglou Tennis Academy was relocated from Montreuil to Sophia Antipolis.

 The year 2019 marks the 50th anniversary of the park.

 Agenda 2040

 An agenda named "Sophia 2040" was created to "restore the former glory of the technology park's historic centre".

 Further novel investments e. g. into intelligent vehicle technology have been initiated.